bitfinexcom/bfx-report-electron/docs/user-manual.md

 > - If a user wishes to upgrade between report versions, change the computer or replicate a report on another computer, without syncing their data again, there is an option added to import/export the reports DB.
 By pressing the `ALT` key, a menu will pop up on the top with the respective tools relating to do the export/import task.
 > - If it becomes necessary to clear all confidential data, it is possible to completely delete the database files using the menu bar item `Tools`->`Remove DB`.
-> Also has ability to drop all data except users login information to be able to login using the menu bar item `Tools`->`Clear all data`.
+> - Also has ability to drop all data except users login information to be able to login using the menu bar item `Tools`->`Clear all data`.
 > After it the app would be launched except exporting case

+> In addition to the above, there is an option to restore the DB from previously saved backups:
+>  - when a new version of the app is published DB structure might be changed
+>  - in this case, the corresponding DB backup would be saved to keep users data safe
+>  - if DB migration to a new version has some trouble would restore the previous DB version from the made backups
+>  - also, added an option into the menu bar to be able to restore DB from the selected backup `Tools`->`Restore DB`
+>  - backups store in the same place where the main DB is placed, in a separated folder `backups/`
+>  - stores only two last versions of backup files (e.g. `backup_v26_ISO-TIMESTAMP.db` and `backup_v25_ISO-TIMESTAMP.db`).
+And not more than two backup files of the last DB version (e.g. `backup_v26_2021-11-05T00:00:00.000Z.db` and `backup_v26_2021-09-05T00:00:00.000Z.db`) for cases when user wants to store more than one backup file for current supported DB schema.
+Taking into account the previously described, max number of backup files might be three

 </details>